• Home

 Ali Wong’s obsession with food is unfeigned within the Netflix rom-com “Always Be My Maybe.”
 Her Instagram consists of pics of her family, her task, and lots and masses of food.
 And in an interview with IndieWire wherein she starts offevolved discussing couture dressmaker Thai Nguyen dressing her for the red carpet, the verbal exchange by hook or crook switches to Vietnamese meals.

-Clearly, the manner to Wong’s coronary heart is thru her palate, and this is contemplated within the love tale critical to “Always Be My Maybe,” which she co-wrote and stars in with Randall Park.
+The manner to Wong’s coronary heart is through her palate, and this is contemplated within the love tale critical to “Always Be My Maybe,” which she co-wrote and stars in with Randall Park.
 In the film, she plays celebrity chef Sasha Tran, who makes a specialty of fancy, extended Asian delicacies in Los Angeles.

 Summary show